 This course focuses on the skills and materials associated with roofing applications and advanced roofing systems, exterior finishes and installation, and thermal and moisture protection.
-Pre-requisite: CAR 2001 Advanced Residential Carpentry I.
+Prerequisite: CAR 2001 Advanced Residential Carpentry I.

-CAR 2003 Advanced Residential Carpentry III
+CAR 2003 Advanced Residential Carpentry III 4 credits - Fall Only

 Students learn the skills associated with the construction of stairs and advanced stair systems for residential and light commercial use; installation and finishing of drywall and interior finishing skills including door, window, floor and ceiling trim.
-Pre-requisite: CAR 2002 Advanced Residential Carpentry II.
+Prerequisite: CAR 2002 Advanced Residential Carpentry II.